ericanderson2/radial-menu-godot/README.md

 # radial-menu-godot
 This is a Radial Menu class for the Godot game engine, written for my project Paramnesia.
 Feel free to use this code for your own projects.

 The menu is rendered using Godot's `_draw()` function.
-It is pretty customizable by default through the global variables, but you may need to tweak some code to get it looking the way you want.
+It is customizable by default through global variables, but you may need to tweak some code to get it looking the way you want.
 The code is heavily commented, so it should be easy to understand.

 ## How to use
 First, transfer the files `RadialMenu.tscn` and `RadialMenu.gd` to your project.
 The menu is setup as a class, so it is instantiated through code.